umcu/clinlp/docs/qualifier_definitions.md

 Definition:

-* Mark as `Other` when the concept was experierienced or applied to someone else than the patient (e.g. a familiy member, clinician)
+* A concept is experienced by `Other` when the concept was experierienced or applied to someone else than the patient (e.g. a familiy member, clinician)

 Examples: